swharden/QRSS-hardware/spots/readme.md

 # AJ4VD QRSS Spots

 This page serves is a running log of recent notable QRSS spots.
 AJ4VD's QRSS signal is transmitted from Gainesville, Florida, USA.
-See [/history/](/history/) for a notes regarding AJ4VD's earlier QRSS experiments.

 ### 2019-07-18
 I got OOK and FSK working together (the S shape in the middle).
 I'm also now using a cude oven, but am not sure yet how stable frequency is over long timespans.